MtFmT-Lib/mtfmt/www/src/texts/en/QUICKSTART.md

 ![Figure 2.6: Select C99 standard](./img/keil_c_standard.png)

 Now you completed this section!
 Click the "Build" button or press the `F7` key to build your project and check the output has not any errors.
+Then, you can [go to the next section](#section_3)!

 ## 2.2 CMake